 I hope this guide to hiking the Monks Trail Chiang Mai has been informative and inspires you to take the adventure.
-If you’re in Chiang Mai for a few more days, why not. check out some of the other articles I’ve written for the region below?
+If you’re in Chiang Mai for a few more days, why not check out some of the other articles I’ve written for the region below?

 If you have any questions or you want to say hi, leave a comment below or contact me via email!